- Longer EC2, EBS, and Storage Gateway Resource IDs

 Yes, you can launch imported virtual machines within Amazon VPC.

-- No. VM Import/Export commands are available via EC2 CLI and API.
-You can also use the VM Import Connector to import VMs into Amazon EC2.
+No. VM Import/Export commands are available via EC2 CLI and API.
+You can also use the AWS Management Portal for vCenter to import VMs into Amazon EC2.
 Once imported, the resulting instances are available for use via the AWS Management Console.

 Specific software license terms vary from vendor to vendor.
 Therefore, we recommend that you check the licensing terms of your software vendor to determine if your existing licenses are authorized for use in Amazon EC2.